brianbillman/exif-lens-chooser/README.markdown

 ## How to Customize

 Open the app in Automator, and you should see 6 collapsable sections.
-The ones the modify are the second and sixth sections.
+The ones to modify are the second and sixth sections.

 ### Run AppleScript (show prompt for lens selection)